wpmarketingteam/WP5.6Marcomms/Questions and Answers/4_application_password_authentication.md

 **Status:** Version 2020/12/07.
-Finalization with the Release Squad.
+This is being finalized with the release squad.

 # Application Passwords authentication via REST API